bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 .. _userguide_tools_setting_active_tools:

-Setting the Active Tools
+Setting the active tools
 ------------------------

-Bokeh toolbars can have (at most) one active tool from each kind of gesture (drag, scroll, tap).
-By default, Bokeh will use a default pre-defined order of preference to choose one of each kind from the set of configured tools, to be active.
+Bokeh toolbars can have at most one active tool from each kind of gesture (drag, scroll, tap).

 However, it is possible to exert control over which tool is active.
 At the lowest ``bokeh.models`` level, this is accomplished by using the ``active_drag``,